dianaburia/flights_math_model/README.md

 namely flight price, time and distance between airports.
 It was also provided information about the type of flight and to which airport the plane departs.

-2. Pre-processing of data
-To begin with, let's determine what type of variables is used in the work.
-We have scalar quantitative variables because their range of values belongs to field of real numbers.

-We learn what the empirical distribution function looks like for each scalar variable